 Art & Design

-One of the largest art museums in Japan, the Kenzo-Tange designed Yokohama Museum of Art comprises seven galleries and a library with more than 110,000 books on art.
-Located in a prime area of the Minato Mirai district , it is a must-visit place to view the finest in contemporary art displayed in both the museum's permanent and temporary collections.
+One of the largest art museums in Japan, the Kenzo-Tange designed Yokohama Museum of Art comprises seven galleries, an atelier and a library with more than 110,000 books on art.
+Located in a prime area of the Minato Mirai district , it is a must-visit place to view the finest in contemporary art displayed in both the museum's permanent and temporary exhibitions.

 The museum was opened in 1989

 The museum's main focus is on modern art and contemporary art

 There are seven galleries in the museum

 The Yokohama Museum of Art is easily accessible by train from Tokyo or central Yokohama.